Seagate/cortx-hare/README.md

 <!------------------------------------------------------------------->

-## Getting Hare
+## Installing Hare

-cortx-hare depends on cortx-motr libraries.
+Cortx-hare depends on cortx-motr libraries.
 Therefore, a correct version of cotrx-motr must be installed for proper operation. cotrx-motr can be either installed from packages of build from sources.